-Although all members of the European Union were obliged to transpose the Directive on the reduction of certain plastic products into the environment, which implies a ban on certain disposable plastic products, by July 3, 2021 in Croatia, unfortunately, a law was not passed in time for the Directive to be implemented.
+Although all members of the European Union were obliged to transpose the Directive on the reduction of certain plastic products into the environment, which implies a ban on certain single use plastic products, by July 3, 2021 in Croatia, unfortunately, a law was not passed in time for the Directive to be implemented.

-By setting up an exhibition that will open next week on Hvar, as part of the Jelsa Art Biennale, the Sunce Association officially launches a national campaign to reduce disposable plastic pollution called “Together without plastic“, which is implemented as one of the activities of the For Plastic Free Croatian Islands project in Stari Grad area and the municipality of Sali on Dugi otok (link).
+By setting up an exhibition that will open next week on Hvar, as part of the Jelsa Art Biennale, the Sunce Association officially launches a national campaign to reduce single use plastic pollution called “Together without plastic“, which is implemented as one of the activities of the For Plastic Free Croatian Islands project in Stari Grad area and the municipality of Sali on Dugi otok (link).

 The national campaign “Together without plastic” is supported by Beyond Plastic Med (link).